f-oni/DevOps_Training_Projects/AWS Security-Groups and NACLs/Readme.md

 - Examining the effect of the default settings for both inbound and outbound rules for NACLs
 - Modification of the inbound rules to permit traffic from any IPV4 CIDR on all ports
 - Adjusting the outbound rules to allow traffic to all CIDRs.

+## Examining the effect of the default settings for both inbound and outbound rules for NACLs

+On the VPC console, the `Network ACL` option was selected at the side bar and the `Create Network ACL` was clicked to begin the process.
+A name was provided for the Network ACL as `folu-acl-01`,  the VPC `folu-vpc-01` was selected and the `Create network ACL` button was clicked.
+To examine the default settings, the newly created network ACL was selected and the `inbound rules` tab was chosen.
+By default, all traffic from all ports was denied.Similarly, the outbound rules was examined and it was also noticed that all traffic from all ports were denied.

+## Modification of the inbound rules to permit traffic from any IPV4 CIDR on all ports

+The network ACL was selected and the `inbound rules` tab was chosen.
+The `Edit inbound rules` button was clicked.
+On the next page, `Add new rule` button was clicked, a rule number `1` was assigned, `all traffic` was specified under `Type`, CIDR block 0.0.0.0/0 was selected as the source, `Allow` was selected and then the `save changes` button was clicked to effect the action.

+### NACL Association with a Subnet